f5devcentral/access-labs/class3/module4/lab02.rst

    |module2Lab3Task1-image2|

 #.
 Run the following command **curl -k "https://api.acme.com/vulnerable?Inject=|powershell%20badprogram.ps1" -v**

-	**Pay special attention to the double quotes ("") around the url.**
+	.. note:: Pay special attention to the double quotes ("") around the url.

 #.
 Navigate to **Security -> Event Logs -> Application -> Requests** and find this latest request.
 Locate the parameter value **|powershell badprogram.ps1**.
 Click the parameter and then hover over the parameter value and additional details will describe this part of the attack.

    |module2Lab3Task1-image3|